Dolphin Research Program

 - Experience the history and culture of Bimini in The Bahamas

-We are also looking for parents who want to accompany the group to Bimini and serve as chaperones.
-Each chaperone will be responsible for his/her own travel and costs of the program.
+Parents may also participate in the program and serve as chaperones for the Bimini trip.
+Each parent will be responsible for his/her own travel and costs of the program.

 The price per participant is $1,995 and includes the following: